TribThapa/MyFinTechHomework/Unit1_Assignment/README.md

 #### 5. The digital customer
     - More focus on digital content marketing as today's customers have moved increased do no call lists, and more engaged with messaging
     - Products that offer break periods or the ability to post-pone payment without the policiy being cancelled may be features that could widen the customer base
+    - Interaction with customers has moved from policy anniversaries and renewal periods to a needs-basis

 #### 6. Data is the new oil - and the price is going up!
     - While big data influences customer engagement and policy making, insurtech comapnies are now working to improve customer trust
     - Insurtech companies that lack big data or the partners that will help them analyse the data are looking to have their business model challenged
     - AI and Machine learning have now been adopted across the value chain to improve efficiency and increase customer satisfaction
+    - Traditional categories of age, sex, location, ethnicity, etc are obsolete as customers are increasingly segmented based upon behaviour dervied from rich datasets

 #### 7. Disruption
     - Mobility as a service (MAAS), where a car use is consumed as a service is growing in many metropolitan areas